A not-so-strange term coming from somewhere: Introduction

-The above developments have led to two research trends.
-On the one hand, they have posed the question about the role of the condition on the boundaries of the perforations on the asymptotic analysis as $\varepsilon\to0$ and its quantitative effect on the limit problem.
-On the other hand, in several continuum mechanics settings, the problem of accounting for the effect of the surface energy on the asymptotics of the total energy stored within the medium has been prompted from the modelling perspective.
+These developments have led to two research trends, one mathematically motivated and the other one related to physical problems applications.
+The mathematical trend concerns the role of the condition on the boundaries of the perforations on the asymptotic analysis as $\varepsilon\to0$ and its quantitative effect on the limit problem.
+The applied trend is concerned with the problem of accounting for the effect of the surface energy on the asymptotics of the total energy stored within the medium.
+This has been prompted from the modelling perspective by issues in continuum mechanics.
 For example, the recent works \cite{Calderer_et_al, canevari2020design} have investigated questions of this type in the setting of liquid crystals.

-Clearly, the existing results for the Dirichlet problem ('infinitely stiff' inclusions) and the Robin problem (including the Neumann problem in the case of the vanishing Robin coupling) leave a gap between the two.
-Is there a family of (possibly $\varepsilon$-parameterised) perforated problems whose effective descriptions bridge the gap?
-In the present paper, we show that the answer is `yes' and provide the related family of problems on perforated domains with $\varepsilon$-dependent surface energy terms --- see Remark \ref{rk:CM} below.
-Perhaps unsurprisingly, the scaling coefficient for the Robin parameter in the boundary conditions is provided by the inverse total surface area of the perforation, which balances the bulk and surface energy components for continuous functions with the modulus of pointwise values uniformly bounded above above and below: roughly speaking, this ensures a competition between the two for minimising sequences for the total energy, see (\ref{energy}) below.
+Clearly, the existing results for the Dirichlet problem (``infinitely stiff'' inclusions) and the Robin problem (including the Neumann problem in the case of vanishing Robin coupling) leave a gap between the two extreme cases of Robin boundary conditions, namely the Dirichelt and the Neumann case.
+A natural question is whether there exists a family of (possibly $\varepsilon$-parametrised) perforated problems whose effective descriptions bridge this gap.

+In the present paper, we provide such a family of problems on perforated domains with $\varepsilon$-dependent surface energy terms --- see Remark \ref{rk:CM} below.
+Perhaps unsurprisingly, the scaling coefficient for the Robin parameter is provided by the inverse total surface area of the perforations.
+This balances the bulk and surface energy components for functions whose pointwise magnitude remains uniformly controlled and creates a genuine competition between the two effects for minimising sequences of the total energy; see \eqref{energy} below.